seneca86/Midterm_EMS/test.md

 * c) Right
 * d) None is correct

-28. Based on the above chart, what type of statistical relationship appears to be the one between the variable `horsepower` and `cylinder`?
+28. Based on the above charts, what type of statistical relationship appears to be the one between the variable `horsepower` and `cylinder`?
-* a) Non-linearly growing: horsepower increases with the number of cylinders.
+* a) Linearly decreasing: horsepower decreases with the numbers of cylinders since they are less efficient in distributing the power.
-* b) Linearly decreasing: horsepower decreases with the numbers of cylinders since they are less efficient in distributing the power.
+* b) Normally distributed: horsepower reaches its peak at 80 cylinders.
-* c) Normally distributed: horsepower reaches its peak at 80 cylinders.
+* c) Non-linearly growing: horsepower increases with the number of cylinders.
 * d) Non-linearly growing: horsepower decreases from 50 to 225 as the number of cylinder increases.

 29. Is there a linear relationship between ‘mpg’ & ‘horsepower’ based on the charts ?